OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 $$

-and the function that determines the likelyhood of the data given the model parameters is
+and where the function that determines the likelyhood of the data given the model parameters is

 $$
 \\ P(D | \alpha,\beta_N,\beta_P, \beta_M,\sigma) = \text{Exp}\left( - \frac{1}{2\sigma^2}\chi^2 \right), \\
 $$

-$$\sigma$$ is the width of the distribution and $$\chi^2$$ is simply the least square residuals of the linear model and data.
+here $$\sigma$$ is the width of the distribution and $$\chi^2$$ is the least square residuals between the linear model and data.

 The priors of the parameters $$P(\beta_{N})$$, $$P(\beta_{M})$$, $$P(\beta_{P})$$, $$P(\alpha)$$ have been chosen to be uniformly distributed in the range (-100,100).
-The prior $$P(\sigma)$$ was chosen to be a Jeffreys prior.
+The prior $$P(\sigma)$$ was chosen to be a scale invariant Jeffreys prior.
 The results from this analysis are not expected to change too much for different priors, so we do not change this.
 We calculate the posterior distributions for all 5 car brands.
 The distribution for the coefficient
 $$\beta_P$$ for Tesla is shown below,